 - decreased concentration

 Marijuana potency has increased in the past 20 years.
-A stronger drug increases the chances of addiction.
+A stronger THC level increases the chances of addiction.
 According to the Office of Alcohol and Drug Education, addiction is likely both physical and psychological.
-In physical addition, the user’s body craves the drug.
-In psychological addiction, the user consciously desires the drug’s effects.
+When physically addicted, your body craves the drug.
+When psychologically addicted, you consciously desire the drug’s effects.

 - increased tolerance